ibexa/documentation-user/docs/content_management/create_edit_pages.md

     To help you preserve your work, [[= product_name =]] saves drafts of content items automatically.
     For more information, see [Autosave](content_versions.md#autosave).

-## Edit Page
+## Edit page

-To edit an existing Page, in the back office, from the content tree, choose the page that you want to edit, and click the **Edit** button.
+To edit an existing page, in the back office, from the content tree, choose the page that you want to edit, and click the **Edit** button.

 ### Page Builder interface

 Page Builder has a plain and intuitive interface.
-You can create Pages without having advanced technical skills.
+You can create pages without having advanced technical skills.

 ![Page Builder interface](img/page_builder_interface.png)